aai-institute/practical-ai-act/docs/how-to/reference-architecture.md

 ## Further Resources

-The following pages provide more detailed information on the components of the reference architecture, group by the phase of the machine learning lifecycle.
+The following pages provide more detailed information on the components of the reference architecture, grouped by the phase of the machine learning lifecycle.

 ### Training Phase